armbian/documentation/docs/known_issues/sun8i.md

 **Board: Orange Pi Zero **

-- Onboard wireless chip (XR819) has poor software support so wireless connection issues are expected
+- Onboard wireless module (XR819) has poor software support so wireless connection issues are expected
+- Onboard wireless module (XR819) is not supported on mainline releases